FME_MF_DIR predefined parameter (macro)

 Introduction

-FME_MF_DIR has one specific role that is important to be aware of, and can be used to organize projects to great effect.
+FME_MF_DIR has a specific role that is important to be aware of and can be used to organize projects with great effect.

 FME_MF_DIR within Workspaces